 Introduce any of the metallics for a stunning scheme.
 A touch of gold here is very effective.

-Consider the mood of a room
+Consider the mood of a room when choosing black

 The mood of the space will change dramatically with the introduction of a large amount of black into the scheme.
 Black can also be used very successfully with colour.
 A fashion statement this year is chartreuse, a lime green that is almost yellow.
 This colour is still popular for summer fashions and looks very fresh with pure white.
 It does however also look stunning when used in an interior with black and creates a very modern statement.
 You can simply introduce this with a modern touch of greenery.